SAIPRASAD-DAYABARAN/node-js-photo-sharing-app/Chapters/05 - Chapter 5/README.md

 - A database is a container for database objects like tables and views
 - A database serves the following purposes:
 - - A database is a namespace
-- - A database is a logical container to separate object
+- - A database is a logical container to separate objects
 - - A database has a default character set and collation, which are inherited by their tables
 - - Permissions can be assigned on a whole database, to make permission maintenance simpler
-- - Physical data files are stored in a directory which has the same name as the database to which they belong
+- - Physical data files are stored in a directory which has the same name as the database to which they belong (i.e., physical data files are referenced)

 ---